Round City of Baghdad: Description

 The city was designed as a circle about 1 km in radius, leading it to be known as the "Round City".
 Given this figure, it may be estimated that the original area of the city, shortly after its construction, was around 3 sqkm (However, the historical sources do not agree on the size of the city.)
 The original design shows a ring of residential and commercial structures along the inside of the city walls, but the final construction added another ring, inside the first.
 In the center of the city lay the caliphal palace, the mosque, as well as headquarters for guards.
 The purpose or use of the remaining space in the center is unknown.
 The circular design of the city was a direct reflection of the traditional Persian Sasanian urban design.
 The ancient Sasanian city of Gur/Firouzabad is nearly identical in its general circular design, radiating avenues, and the government buildings and temples at the center of the city.
 This points to the fact that it was based on Persian precedents.
 The two designers who were hired by al-Mansur to plan the city's design were Naubakht, a former Zoroastrian, and Mashallah ibn Athari, a Persian Jewish astrologer/astronomer.

 The city had four gates: Bab al-Kufa ("gate of Kufa"), Bab al-Sham ("gate of al-Sham or Damascus"), Bab al-Khorasan ("gate of Khorasan"), and Bab al-Basra ("gate of Basra").
 This too is similar to the round cities of Darabgard and Gor, which had four gates.
 The Khuld Palace, the main palace of Baghdad built by al-Mansur, was located near the Bab al-Khorasan.
 The Khorasan Gate marked the beginning of the Great Khorasan Road.

-None of the structures of the city has survived, and information are based on literary sources.
+None of the structures of the city has survived, and information is based on literary sources.
 The caliphal Palace of the Golden Gate and the main mosque were located at the centre of the circle.
 Influenced by the apadana design of ancient Iranian architecture, the mosque was built with a hypostyle prayer-hall with wooden columns supporting its flat roof.
 The caliphal palace featured an iwan and a dome-chamber immediately behind it, resembling Sasanian palace design (such as that of Gor and Sarvestan).
 Building materials was mostly brick (sometimes strengthened by reeds), reflecting Mesopotamian architecture.